drewejohnson/nbconvert-wrapper/README.md

   1. `author` - author(s)

 Currently, all `.png` extensions are converted to `.pdf`.
-Support for declaring graphics extension preferrence will come soon, likely the first instance I need it....
+Support for declaring graphics extension preference will come soon, likely the first instance I need it....